gnubyte/securepip/README.md

 # SecurePip

 SecurePip is a secure package installer and analyzer for Python that helps you safely install and manage Python packages while providing detailed security analysis and vulnerability reports.
+It leverages Ollama & Gemma AI to use your local AI to do rudamentary security scans over your python dependencies as they install or provided a requirements.txt file.

 ## Features